Buying Green Power and Renewable Energy Certificates

 Visible Commitment to Renewable Energy

 Perhaps because of its immediate impact, green power purchases tend to receive a great deal of positive publicity and are viewed favorably by the public.
-Part of this response is due to the efforts of national programs supporting green power, such as the U.S. Environmental Protection Agency (EPA) Green Power Partnership, which recognizes participating organizations through awards, initiatives, etc.
+Part of this response is due to the efforts of national programs supporting green power, such as the EPA's Green Power Partnership, which recognizes participating organizations through awards, initiatives, etc.

 If your electric utility offers a green pricing product, administering a purchase will be simple and straightforward.
 If you live in a state with deregulated power markets, you can select the green power provider with the best offer.
 Often these products from established providers derive their electricity from local renewable energy projects that are well known and easily identifiable by local campus constituents.